tarqmamdouh/RoqaBot/README.md

+# Deprecated :no_entry_sign:

+Due to Discord new policies roqa reached it's end of life and will be no longer supported :(

 # 🤖 Roqa (Discord Multi-Functional Bot)

 > RoqaBot is a Discord Multifunctional Bot built with discord.js & uses Command Handler from [discordjs.guide](https://discordjs.guide)